Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 The following are few ways through which we can consume these omega-3 daily:

-• Omega 3-enriched in eggs, that we do not get from fish.
+- Omega 3-enriched in eggs, which we do not get from fish.

 4. Extra Virgin Olive Oil: